redis/redis-doc/topics/faq.md

 have a lot of memory in 64 bit systems, so to run large Redis servers a 64 bit system is more or less required.

-## I like Redis high level operations and features, but I don't like it takes everything in memory and I can't have a dataset larger the memory.
+## I like Redis high level operations and features, but I don't like that it takes everything in memory and I can't have a dataset larger the memory.
 Plans to change this?

 Short answer: If you are using a Redis client that supports consistent hashing you can distribute the dataset across different nodes.
 For instance the Ruby